-- Display at upper left of main screen
+Display at upper left of main screen

-- Display at upper right of main screen
+Display at upper right of main screen

-- Display at center of main screen
+Display at center of main screen

-- Display at lower left of main screen
+Display at lower left of main screen

 Display at lower right of main screen

-- Sizes of a sub-picture vary depending on the signal input to the PC connector. - The adjustment display and picture will not appear unless a signal is input to the PC connector. - Some types of signal for a main picture cannot be set to "Small" or "Large".
+- Sizes of a sub-picture vary depending on the signal input to the PC connector. - The adjustment display and picture will not appear unless a signal is input to the PC connector.